udippant/base-drafts/draft-ietf-quic-tls.md

 ### TLS Interface Summary

-{{exchange-summary}} summarizes the exchange between QUIC and TLS for both client and server.
+{{exchange-summary}} summarizes the exchange between QWIK and TLS for both client and server.
 Each arrow is tagged with the encryption level used for that transmission.